 - 7 tbsp unsalted butter, cut into 1 tbsp squares

 - 1 tsp vanilla extract

 - Mix the flour, salt, and baking powder in a large mixing bowl.

 - Using a pastry blender or two knives, cut in the butter until it's well incorporated and you have pea-sized chunks.

 - Combine the heavy cream, honey, and vanilla extract in a measuring cup and pour into the mixing bowl.

 - Stir with a wooden spoon until the mixture starts to come together into a ball.

 - Transfer the shaggy mess and any unincorporated dry bits to a very lightly floured large cutting board or work surface.
 Knead briefly until it just comes together and shape into approximately an 8x8" square.

-- Cut into 12 2x2½" squares (approximately) and transfer to your baking sheet.
+- Cut into 8 2x2" squares and, and then cut those into triangles.
+Transfer to your baking sheet.